Best Electric Head Shavers in 2026 – 21+ Tested and Reviewed

 I do find, at times, that some parts of the head were not covered properly by all blades (like the blade head was coming away from my head or overlapping).
 I think the blade head is slightly too large, or the blades need to flex inward more.
 It’s not a deal breaker, but it’s worth noting!

-The Skull Shaver brand definitely has the upper hand in terms of comfort and quietness.
+The Skull Shaver and Philips brands definitely have the upper hand in terms of comfort and quietness.

 The Remington has a good debris collection chamber, which is useful for collecting all the debris and helps ease cleaning after a head shaving session.